Sports Injuries

 Types of sports injuries

-- Sprains.
-A sprain happens when the ligaments are overextended or torn.
-Ligaments are strands of connective tissue that hold two bones together in a joint.
+• Sprains.
+When the ligaments are stretched too far or ruptured, a sprain occurs.
+Ligaments are connective tissue strands that keep two bones from moving apart in a joint.

-- Strains.
-A sprain happens when muscles or tendons are overextended or torn.
-Tendons, which connect bone to muscle, are substantial, fibrous strands of tissue.
+• Strains.
+When muscles or tendons are overextended or damaged, a sprain occurs.
+Tendons are thick, fibrous strands of tissue that join bone to muscle.
 Sprains and strains are frequently confused.
 Here is how you can tell them apart.
+Knee injury.

-- Swollen Muscles.
+• Swollen Muscles.
 A natural response to an injury is swelling.
-Muscles that are swollen may also hurt and be feeble.
+In addition to being swollen, muscles can hurt and be weak.

 Treatment